dailycal-projects/ucb-faculty-salary/README.md

 * `importsalaryrecords`: Uses `django-postgres-copy` to import the clean Berkeley faculty CSV into a Postgres database.
 * `collapsepeople`: Looks for common names in the ten years of data and creates `Person` objects for each unique faculty member.
 * `importdirectoryrecords`: Imports information from the UC Berkeley directory that associates people with department codes, and associates `People` with `DirectoryRecord` objects.
-* `processdepartments`: Imports information associating department codes to canonical departments, and creates `Department` objects for `DirectoryRecord` objects, where applicable.
+* `processdepartments`: Imports information associating department codes to canonical departments, and creates `Department` objects.
 * `overrides`: Manually corrects for some errors, like professors who have left UC Berkeley or whose departments are incorrect.

 Alternatively, run `python manage.py initialize` to bootstrap the project, which will call the above commands in succession.